 Keep practising

 The essential skills are interwoven within our curriculum.
 They are included on our termly curriculum maps so staff, children and parents are aware of when and in which subject they are practising and applying the skills.
 Skill icons are also displayed on planning slides and where possible, the current skill step they are working on (displayed on the board), is referred to in lessons.
-The skills have also been included during our special days or weeks e.g. during STEAM week children applied their problem solving and creativity skills to a range of activities and during Health and Sports Week, Teamwork and Staying Positive were applied.
+The skills have also been included during our special days or weeks e.g. during STEAM (Science, Technology, Engineering, Art & Mathematics) week children applied their problem solving and creativity skills to a range of activities and during Health and Sports Week, Teamwork and Staying Positive were referred to.
 The skills and the language of them are also referred to in our assemblies where children recognise how other people have used the skills in their own lives.
 The companies that run our afterschool clubs were sent information about Skills Builder and asked to use this language with our children.
 The drama club gave us positive feedback about this.

 Bring it to life